-As of May 20th, 2018 the Council of Ministers in the UAE have passed a resolution that permits 100% ownership of UAE companies by foreign investors.
-This has been implemented from 1st of December, 2020 and expatriate investors now have the opportunity to own 100% business in UAE mainland, without having to apply for citizenship which was formerly a legal obligation by the Foreign Direct Investment (FDI) Law.
-This was concluded in Federal Law No. 19 of 2018and further solidified by Cabinet Resolution No. 16 where it became legally effective when it was published in the Official Gazette on March 31st, 2020.
+As of May 20th, 2018, the Council of Ministers in the UAE has passed a resolution that permits 100% ownership of UAE companies by foreign investors.
+This has been implemented from 1st of December, 2020 and expatriate investors now have the opportunity to own 100% of business in the UAE mainland, without having to apply for citizenship which was formerly a legal obligation by the Foreign Direct Investment (FDI) Law.
+This was concluded in Federal Law No. 19 of 2018 and further solidified by Cabinet Resolution No. 16 where it became legally effective when it was published in the Official Gazette on March 31st, 2020.
 UAE has been the most competitive market in the world of business and this may further enhance the competitive nature tenfold according to the statements issued by His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE as well as the Ruler of Dubai when He announced the amendments to the law recently.

 1. What were the restrictions on FDI in the UAE?

-Previously there were legal restrictions placed on investors who were not the residents of UAE for ownership of companies in the business market of UAE.
+Previously there were legal restrictions placed on investors who were not the residents of UAE for ownership of companies in the business market of the UAE.
 These restrictions included;

 - Companies based in UAE were also restricted to having a majority of Local Board of Directors with UAE nationality.

 - It was also mandatory for companies to appoint a local agent for the representation of their company by law.

 - This also comprised on another restriction of UAE investors having a minimum of at least 51% ownership.

 Due to these restrictions, 100% ownership of commercial companies in the UAE was not a possibility until the Cabinet issued Resolution No. 16 in 2020.